 - Accessible from outside the Mines environment only via specific data transfer protocols (GlobusOnline) through designated gateway nodes

 - Not designed for highly I/O-intensive or massively parallel usage

 Currently, we only offer one storage service.
 Storage space must be pre-purchased, with a minimum purchase of 1 TB for 1 year.
 In addition to active storage service, it is recommended that you have a local backup copy of critical data.
 We do not centrally backup the active storage device.

 - Active – single copy on disk

 - Appropriate for non-critical data

-- Volumes are configured as a mirrored RAID
+- Volumes are configured as RAID 6 (2 parity disks)

-- Some protection against accidental file deletion due to local snapshots
+- Some protection against accidental file deletion with local snapshots

 - No protection against catastrophic failure of the primary storage system

 - There is no central backup, please backup your data locally*